AbsurdePhoton/image-match-opencv/README.md

    * extreme low threshold values will surely produce many false-positives
 * Also notice:
    * a lot of results are cached when an algorithm is used: you can recompute the same algorithm with a different threshold in a very reduced time compared to the first pass!
+   * the threshold can be adjusted manually instead of using the list, just type in the percentage
    * with 48GB of RAM, you can test about 25K images, but it is not a good idea to do that in a unique pass (long wait).
 Prefer sub-groups!

 ### SPECIAL "COMBINED" SIMILARITY ALGORITHM